Step 1: An allegation of discrimination or harassment is reported to the Office of Discrimination and Harassment (ODH)

 Step 6: The investigator drafts a report.

-Step 7: The report is submitted to the Chancellor.
+Step 7: The report is submitted to the standing review committee for review.

-Step 8: If the Chancellor accepts the report, it is sent to the Complainant, Respondent, and the Respondent's supervisors or the Dean of Students.
+Step 8: After the standing review committee approves the report, it is sent to the complainant, respondent, respondent's supervisors and the Chancellor.

 There are three possible outcomes to an investigation by ODH: